ejboettcher/ScienceSat_MommyStyle/Sodium.md

 Salt is made up of two elements: Sodium and Chlorine.
 * Our body needs salt to live.
 * Our body is also made up of mostly water
-* Sodium gets really really hot in water!
+* Sodium gets really, really hot in water!

 ### Physical properties:
 Salt: